Welcome to my page of books!

 We Are All The Same, by Jim Wooten: The story of AIDS in Africa and a young boy who brought it to the world’s attention.
 It’s an amazing story set against the backdrop of apartheid and the beginning of the AIDS crisis.

 The Dressmaker of Khair Khana, by Gayle Tzemach Lemmon: A story of teaching skills and empowering women with seemingly impossible odds after a debilitating war in Afghanistan.

 King Peggy, by Peggelieline Bartels and Eleanor Herman: The story of how a secretary in Washington DC became King of an African Village.
 With her knowledge and intelligence the village improved their poverty rate, access to clean water, and an end to corruption.

 Up, A Mother and Daughters Peak Bagging Adventure: The story of a mom who took her high energy young daughter on a journey to conquer all 48 of New Hampshire’s tallest mountains.

 If I Get to Five: What Children Can Teach Us About Courage and Character, by Fred Epstein M.D.
 The stories of children and young adults who suffered from inoperable tumors and the strength and beliefs they can show in the most terrifying of situations.
 Some make it, some don’t, but they all have a spirit you can’t crush.

 I’m an artist and writer on a mission to bring healing arts into the mainstream.
 If you would like to support my heart work, please consider becoming a monthly patron on Patreon.com/Loviedo.
-For $1 a month, you can fund programs like my D.I.Y.
-Therapy: Healing Depression E-course, my monthly “Radical” e-zine and other creative healing projects, like “Cultivating Radical Self-Love: A Collaboration of Healers, Artists & Writers“.
+For $1 a month, you can fund projects like the bi-monthly “Radical” e-zine and other creative healing projects, like “Cultivating Radical Self-Love: A Collaboration of Healers, Artists & Writers“.